davemcphee/terraform-provider-azurecaf/docs/index.md

 > :warning: This solution, offered by the Open-Source community, will no longer receive contributions from Microsoft.

 The Azurecaf provider is a *logical provider* which means that it works entirely within Terraform's logic, and doesn't interact with any other services.
-The goal of this provider is to provider helper methods in implementing Azure landing zones using Terraform.
+The goal of this provider is to provide helper methods in implementing Azure landing zones using Terraform.

-The Azurecaf provider currently contains a two resources based on the Terraform Random_string provider.
-The naming_convention resources enforce is the first iteration of our naming convention implementation enforcing Azure Cloud Adoption Framework naming convention.
+The Azurecaf provider currently contains two resources based on the Terraform Random_string provider.
+The naming_convention resource enforces the first iteration of our naming convention implementation, enforcing Azure Cloud Adoption Framework naming conventions.

 As per the growing number of azure resources a new implementation is now available using the azurecaf_name resource to avoid breaking changes.
-The new implementation supports an extensive list of resource types and will be updated on a regular basis as new services are released
+The new implementation supports an extensive list of resource types and will be updated on a regular basis as new services are released.

 ## Resource types